MariannaLampraki/learning-augmented-bis/README.md

 The project was about reading a file with temperature and humidity measurements (where each entry contained one timestamp and then multiple measurements) and we had to use Binary Interpolation Search to find an entry quickly when given the timestamp.
 Our professors encouraged us to use the scikit-learn python module to pick a regression and train it with data they had already provided.

+The code file contains comments (in Greek) explaining the code.
+We added them when we sent the project for review, so if you know Greek you can also read them to understand the code better.

 ---
 ### Disclaimers:
 #### I am not a genius on this field, so please be patient with me